 Where can I Purchase Latisse in Seattle?

-Latisse can be obtained from a physician (usually a plastic surgeon or dermatologist) after a standard examination.
-Dr. Grenley may review your medical history and other information to determine if Latisse is suitable for you.
+Latisse can be obtained from a physician (usually a cosmetic surgeon or dermatologist) after a standard examination.
+Dr. Jonov may review your medical history and other information to determine if Latisse is suitable for you.

 How to Properly Apply Latisse